fdewes/m1-datascience/README.md

 # m1-datascience
-Just a requirements.txt that contains all data science packages that work with macOS Monterey on M1 / Apple Silicon out of the box.
+Just a requirements.txt that contains all python data science packages that work with the default python installation of macOS Monterey on M1 / Apple Silicon.

 Open "terminal" app and run: